 TRS maintains lead in tight race

-The Telangana Rashtra Samithi continued to maintain a lead over the Bharataiya Janata Party (BJP) at the end of sixth round of counting of votes in Munugodu Assembly by-election.
+The Telangana Rashtra Samithi (TRS) continued to maintain a lead over the Bharataiya Janata Party at the end of sixth round of counting of votes in Munugode Assembly by-election.

-Hyderabad: The Telangana Rashtra Samithi continued to maintain a lead over the Bharataiya Janata Party (BJP) at the end of sixth round of counting of votes in Munugodu Assembly by-election.
+Munugodu: The Telangana Rashtra Samithi (TRS) continued to maintain a lead over the Bharataiya Janata Party at the end of sixth round of counting of votes in Munugode Assembly by-election.

 With nine more rounds to go, leaders of both the parties were keeping their fingers crossed over the outcome in the crucial by-election, seen by many as a semifinal ahead of next year's Assembly polls.